Overview

 Core Features

-Case Customization: own your routine, choose from 10 exclusive patterns only online subscribers can access.
+Case Customization: own your routine, choose from 10 exclusive patterns only for online subscribers.

-Cancellation Flexibility: cancel your subscription through your homepage.
+Cancellation Flexibility: cancel your subscription via your homepage.

 Pause Subscription: take a break for 30-90 days, not a breakup.